heeplr/document-dl/README.md

     def login(self):
         """authenticate to web service with self.login_id"""

-        # ...
+        # ... authenticate ...

         if not_logged_in:
             return False
         return True

     def logout(self):
         """sign off cleanly"""
-        # ...
+        # ... logout ...

     def documents(self):
         """generator to iterate all available documents"""

+        # do this for every available document
         for count, document in enumerate(all_documents):

             # scrape:
             #  * document attributes
-            #    * it's recommended to use a sequential counting "id"
+            #    * it's recommended to assign an incremental "id"
-            #      attribute (count) for filtering
+            #      attribute to every document
-            #    * if "filename" attribute is set, it will be used to
+            #    * if you set a "filename" attribute, it will be used to
             #      rename the downloaded file
             #
-            # and either:
+            # also scrape either:
-            #  * document file download URL
+            #  * the download URL
             #
             # or:
             #  * the DOM element that triggers download.
 It is expected